zalando-zmon/zmon-docs/docs/developer/zmon-cli.rst

 Authentication
 ^^^^^^^^^^^^^^

-ZMON CLI tool must authenticate against zmon.
+ZMON CLI tool must authenticate against ZMON.
 Internally in uses zign to obtain access token, but you can override that behaviour by exporting a variable ZMON_TOKEN.

 .. code-block:: bash